 But, let’s talk a bit more about the soap itself.

-Despite the company being so rugged and manly, the soap is surprisingly gentle.
+Despite the company being so rugged and manly, this men’s bar soap is surprisingly gentle.
 It will clean your skin without stripping too much oil and drying t out.

 The scent of peppermint and menthol is cooling and will sooth your skin.
 Though some users complain it could be a bit stronger, we feel that this is just the right amount, a stronger scent might be a bit overpowering.